nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p130 -->
 We serve a God who wants to communicate with us.
-Jesus said that His sheep know His voice (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="10" data-verses="27" data-lang="en" data-version="NKJV">John 10:27</span>), we have built into us all already the natural abilities we need, but we may lack experienced proficiency.
+Jesus said that His sheep know His voice (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="10" data-verses="27" data-lang="en" data-version="NKJV">John 10:27</span>), we have built into us all already the natural abilities we need, but we may lack experienced proficiency.

 <!-- p131 -->